DanielBL01/news-analytics/README.md

 5. Connect to the remote database using the psql command (PostgreSQL must be installed locally) psql "URI Link"
 6. Use PostreSQL syntax to create a new table in the database
 7. Use SQLAlchemy to then interact with the table to insert, delete, find, etc

+## Training Models
+Use bank of true/fake news articles and use Scikit learn to create a model to identify fake news articles Use pickle to then serialize and deserialize to use with Flask